treeform/flatty/README.md

-# Flatty - tools and sterilizations for plain flat binary files.
+# Flatty - tools and serializer for plain flat binary files.